vicsanity623/Axiom-Agent/ROADMAP.md

 **Goal:** Prepare the agent for massive scalability and collaborative learning.

 ### Key Features
-*   **Pluggable Graph Backends:** Refactor `ConceptGraph` to be an interface, with the current in-memory NetworkX implementation as the default and a new implementation for a graph database (e.g., Neo4j, RedisGraph) as an option for large-scale deployments.
+*   **Pluggable Graph Backends:** Refactor `ConceptGraph` to be an interface with options for graph databases (e.g., Neo4j).
-*   **Agent Federation:** Design a protocol that allows multiple Axiom Agents to query each other's knowledge, share facts, and collaborate on learning goals.
+*   **Agent Federation:** Design a protocol that allows multiple Axiom Agents to query each other's knowledge and collaborate.